Manage your repository’s plan and payment details.

 Once you have selected a paid plan, you'll see an option below to add a credit card.
 Once you add it, you'll see it on file.
 You'll also see a button to update the billing information.
 Here, you can update your credit card and the billing details for the invoices.
 This includes the following information:

 - Tax ID

-If you're on one of the community plans ( Starter / Small / Medium), a credit card is the only possible payment method.
+If you're on a Starter, Small, Medium, or Platinum plan, a credit card is the only possible payment method.

-On Enterprise plans, we support integration with your procurement processes.
+On Platinum+ and Enterprise plans, we support integration with your procurement processes.
 Payment by bank transfer is possible.

-If the account owner has lost access or is no longer reachable, an active administrator user from the repository must send a formal request for another user to take ownership of the repository.
+If the repository owner has lost access or is no longer reachable, an active administrator user from the repository must send a formal request for another user to take ownership of the repository.